numpy/numpy/doc/source/user/building.rst

 4. ATLAS
 5. LAPACK (NetLIB)

+The detection of LAPACK libraries may be bypassed by defining the environment variable ``NPY_LAPACK_LIBS``, which should contain the exact linker flags you want to use (language is assumed to be Fortran 77).

 If you wish to build against OpenBLAS but you also have MKL available one may predefine the order of searching via the environment variable